mlflow/mlflow/docs/source/models.rst

 predictions using the ``python_function`` flavor.
 Just like the built-in flavors, the ``predict()`` method of the ``sktime`` wrapper class accepts a *single-row* ``Pandas DataFrame`` configuration argument.
 For an example of how to construct this configuration DataFrame refer to the usage example in the next section.
-A detailed description of the supported paramaters and input formats is provided in the
+A detailed description of the supported parameters and input formats is provided in the
 `flavor.py <https://github.com/mlflow/mlflow/tree/master/examples/sktime/flavor.py>`_ module
 docstrings.